RebarDesign/data-app/README.md

   Created Service to get data using the api

 Testing out socket functionality with a simple name emit, also testing out Express 4 + socket IO integration

 First , create a service for the sockets in the front end Add socket 'on' and 'emit' on the server side

 Server emits the same message, but with the appendix *:out* ex: delete:pub from client , delete:pub:out from server

 Server will broadcast to all other connected clients, using socket.emit.broadcast

 Created basic ui add, update and delete functionality in controller.

 *Note* Only the session information is a/u/d from the ui

-  Moving on to Reached Data
+Reached Data:

   Will create D3 chart in controller.

   First have to get and parse the data